 Documentary film-making requires money, but it does not make money directly through sales.
 The sponsors, whether commercial companies or government departments, have an agenda and a view of what they want the film to achieve.
 However, the film makers themselves are both technicians and artists, who have a vision for a film.
 It is the job of the producer to balance the vision of the film makers against the agenda of the sponsor.
 In the case of publicly-funded films, a concept of public service often dominated, which allowed the artists and technicians a good deal of autonomy.

 Even in the private sector, films were not always directly promotional.
 Arthur Elton, who succeeded Edgar Anstey as the Shell Film Unit's main producer, argued that the benefit to a sponsor was in inverse proportion to the number of times that a sponsor's name appeared in a film, and convinced Shell to sponsor many films (such as the Craftsmen series) that make only the most oblique reference to Shell's commercial interests.
-Sir Arthur Elton on BFI Screenonline.
+BFI Screenonline: Sir Arthur Elton

 Freelance work for many production companies in the 1950s

 The Crown Film Unit closed in 1952.
 Throughout the rest of the 1950s and the early 1960s, Terry Trench worked for many different production companies and film units, including three films for the Pathé Film Unit.

 Prince Philip (1953) was co-written and edited by Trench, and directed by Howard Thomas (1909-1986).
 Watch the whole film on British Pathé: Prince Philip

 The Way to Wimbledon (1954) is a documentary about preparations for the Wimbledon tennis tournament.
 It was directed by Franklin Gollings, edited by Terry Trench, and features music by Elisabeth Lutyens and a commmentary read by the actor John Mills.
 Watch the whole film on British Pathé: The Way to Wimbledon